-Green Dot Public Schools is a non-profit organization whose mission is to transform public education in Los Angeles and beyond so every student can graduate prepared for college, leadership and life.
+Green Dot Public Schools is a non-profit organization whose mission is to help transform public education so ALL students graduate prepared for college, leadership and life.

 Unique in the nation for a major non-profit charter management organization, Green Dot is proving it can achieve better student outcomes with the same student population, lower per pupil funding than the district and a unionized workforce.
 We are the leading charter school operator in Los Angeles and one of the top three largest in the nation.